 Donna yanked off the bottle top and passed him a tablet.
 Jack gulped it down.
 “You, ok?” she said.
 He nodded.
 “Where did the marks come from?”

-“Fucking Dagoes,” said Jack.
+“Fucking dagoes,” said Jack.
 “No respect for property.”

 “Unfair,” said Donna.
 “It could have been anyone, and you shouldn’t use such a derogatory term.
 It’s their country, and as migrants, we need to show respect.”